Q: When I went into the hospital for surgery recently, I was asked if I had any "advance directives." What, exactly, are advance directives?

 Q: Can I make my wish to become an organ donor known through an advance directive?
 Q: If I have old advance directives, are they still valid?A:

 A: Yes.
 You can indicate that you wish to make an anatomical gift through your living will, but your name should also be included in the Ohio Donor Registry, because that is the database through which Ohio organ and tissue donors are identified at the time of death.

 Your attorney can prepare these documents and can help you tailor them to meet your specific needs.
-Also, you may obtain a copy of suggested forms by mailing a request along with $3 to the Midwest Center for Education, 855 S. Wall St., Columbus, OH 43206 or download the forms through http://www.midwestcarealliance.org/aws/MCA/pt/sp/livingwills.
+Also, you may obtain a copy of suggested forms by downloading them from www.leadingageohio.org/aws/LAO/pt/sp/advance_directives

 This “Law You Can Use” column was provided by the Ohio State Bar Association (OSBA).
-It was prepared by Alan S. Acker, a Columbus attorney and chair of the Advance Directives Committee responsible for preparing the 2001 forms.
+It was originally prepared by Columbus attorney Alan S. Acker, and updated by Columbus attorney Brandon A. Borgmann.